Mindlytics/mlsdk-python/README.md

 **Arguments:**

-* project_id - (optional, None) If specified, will overwrite the value given when creating the client.
 * id - (optional, None) If the user id for this session is known, you can pass it here.
 * device_id - (optional, None) A device id.
 If user id is not passed, then device_id is required.
 * attributes - (optional, None) Can pass a dictionary of str|int|float|bool of custom attributes.